How do you choose the right sized HVAC system for your Portland home?

 On the other hand, a system that is too small will be insufficient to adequately heat or cool a space, especially in extreme weather conditions.
 The air conditioner will run constantly in the summer and the furnace will do the same in the winter, which also increases the heating and cooling bills.

 Determining the correct number of BTU’s for the size of your home is one of the first steps to select the right sized unit.
 This can be calculated using the square footage of a home.
 Ballpark estimates and averages of BTU’s required per square footage are available, but AAA Heating and Cooling can provide a more comprehensive understanding to determine which is the best system specifically for your home.
-We take into consideration the following details when servicing Portland and Vancouver HVAC systems:
+We take into consideration the following details when servicing Portland HVAC systems:

 - The square footage of your home